sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 >For example, the choice of certain libraries, and the permissions assigned to certain modules should be guided by the threat landscape under consideration.

-Security testing should be a part of the *testing and integration* phase.
+Security testing should be a part of the *testing and integration* phases.
 Code reviews should also be done from the perspective of the attacker (using abuse cases).
 Finally, during the *maintenance phase*, in addition to bug fixes, developers should keep an eye on the CVE database and update *(if possible)* the vulnerable components in the application.

 *Just like the traditional SDLC is not a one-time process, the Secure-SDLC is also a continuous process*.
 Therefore, security testing should also be integrated into the *Continuous Integration* framework as well.